Our Story

 Tom Snow, Georgina Byron, Terry Snow, Ginette Snow, Stephen Byron and Scarlett Gaffey

-Over time we grew.
-In 2006, the Foundation began a new era and the whole family became involved.
-Georgina became CEO and her siblings Scarlett, Tom, and Stephen, and their partners joined the Board.
+In 2006, the Foundation entered a new era with the whole family involved.
+Georgina became CEO, joined by siblings Scarlett, Tom, and Stephen and their partners on the Board.

-As the Foundation grew in capacity and confidence, we stepped outside our local region to back dynamic start-up social entrepreneurs with bold national agendas.
-To name a few: Dr Sam Prince of One Disease, Alison Covington of Good360, Mandy Richards of Global Sisters, and Steven Persson Of Homes for Homes.
-Each of them has gone on to have a significant impact, tackling a problem in a new way with humility and passion.
+As the Foundation grew, we backed dynamic social entrepreneurs with bold national agendas: Sam Prince of One Disease, Alison Covington of Good360, Mandy Richards of Global Sisters, and Steven Persson of Homes for Homes — each tackling entrenched problems with humility and passion, and each going on to make significant impact.

-In recent years we increased our commitment to social justice and backed some major social change projects all requiring huge collaboration; marriage equality, Raise the Rate, and the elimination of rheumatic heart disease and crusted scabies in Aboriginal and Torres Strait Islander communities.
+We deepened our commitment to social justice, backing major collaborative change projects including Marriage Equality, Raise the Rate, and the elimination of Rheumatic Heart Disease in Aboriginal and Torres Strait Islander communities.

 Today